thecrazymage/DL2_HSE/README.md

     1. [Homework 1](./homeworks/homework_01)
 </pre></big>

+## Acknowledgments

+I would like to express my gratitude to [Ivan Rubachev](https://puhsu.net/) and [Evgeny Sokolov](https://github.com/esokolov) for their invaluable help and support in designing this course.
+My thanks also go to all our guest lecturers for agreeing to participate and share their expertise.
+A special thanks to [Maxim Kodryan](https://github.com/MaxBourdon) — his mere existence was contribution enough.

 ## License

 The content of lectures and assignments is distributed under the [Apache 2.0](./LICENSE) license: you can use and redistribute it for any purposes, as long as you refer to this course as the origin of the content.